kaixinbaba/autoanki/README.md

 see **[CHANGELOG](./doc/CHANGELOG.md)**

 ## TODO
--[x] Fetch AnkiWeb page with login status.
+- [x] Fetch AnkiWeb page with login status.
--[x] Parse page elements and split to each strategy.
+- [x] Parse page elements and split to each strategy.
--[x] Support username(email) and password in configuration.
+- [x] Support username(email) and password in configuration.
--[ ] Fix the hard code for these cookie, token, mid and deck.
+- [ ] Fix the hard code for these cookie, token, mid and deck.
--[ ] Add subcommand for CLI, like: query,list,save etc.
+- [ ] Add subcommand for CLI, like: query,list,save etc.
--[ ] Support more customer flash card style.
+- [ ] Support more customer flash card style.
--[ ] If part of speech different, maybe the pronunciation is different.
+- [ ] If part of speech different, maybe the pronunciation is different.
--[ ] Could just copy the style(with tags) into fields -[ ] Fix warning during compile.
+- [ ] Could just copy the style(with tags) into fields
+- [ ] Fix warning during compile.
--[ ] Support more word type.
+- [ ] Support more word type.
+- [ ] Add GitHub action.